Decentralized-ID/decentralized-id.github.io/README.md

 ### Brought to you by: [The Crypto Library—Super Source](https://github.com/infominer33/Crypto-library)

 I began creating this document after entering all of the DID resources I could find into [blockchain-id.toml](https://github.com/infominer33/awesome-decentralized-id/blob/master/blockchain-id.toml).
-I've been building a library of crypto knowledge on a discord server and am migrating the resources to github, formatted in TOML to become a database and power web-portal\chat bot.
+This is part of a project where a few of us are building a library of crypto knowledge on a discord server.
+Now those resources are migrating to github, to become a database and power web-portal\chat bot.

+This is the [Crypto-library](https://github.com/infominer33/Crypto-library)'s first side-project. \
+It's also market research, as we're trying to figuring out how to monetize this monumental task, and seeking sponsorship.

 ---

 Any contribution is appreciated!!
 #### BTC — 1GvkjHtiy9LUjVkStnEAXxjhcoS56aCokY
 ![](http://imgur.com/xMd9r0rl.png)

 —infominer@protonmail.com